MarkBennett/lets-learn-react-hooks/README.md

     * can do another talk if there's interest
   * NOT comparing each hook with class components equivalent
   * NOT going to spend time on CSS or styling
+  * NOT going to test this hooks we write today

 ### Terms & Reminders
 <dl>